Graduate with career-ready skills in Fashion and Textiles

 Back to menu

-Deciding on a career path can seem like a tremendous task to begin with.
+Deciding on a career path can seem like a tremendous task, to begin with.
 After studying multiple subjects for years, you finally have an idea about what you enjoy learning and potentially a career to pursue.
-The next step is to look for a degree in the industry you want to head into.
+The next step is to look for a fashion and textiles degree in the industry you want to head into.

-In this blog, we’ll be looking at some of the careers in the Fashion and Textiles sector.
-You might enjoy creating your own incredible garments or help designing some beautiful patterns whether for a small a boutique brand, or for one of the big labels.
-Creativity, methodology and passion are all critical elements, which is why learning about it these is vital to becoming successful.
+In this blog, we’ll be looking at some of the careers in the fashion and textiles degree sector.
+You might enjoy creating your own incredible garments or help to design some beautiful patterns whether for a small boutique brand or one of the big labels.
+Creativity, methodology and passion are all critical elements, which is why learning about them is vital to becoming successful.
 By the end of this blog, you’ll know a little bit more about the incredible job opportunities out there and the successful people to be inspired by.

 For many, the dream is owning your own fashion label and having your clothes walk down the catwalks in London, New York, Paris or Milan.
 The end game can be to design beautiful creations for international brands and have your work on the cover of Vogue magazine.
 However, for graduates the journey will need begin learning from, and working alongside more senior colleagues.